 Redox Metabolism Shared Resource Facility Forms and Services

 Before the RM SRF can begin work, researchers are required to complete and submit the RM SRF Sample Submission Form and the RM SRF Biosafety Questionnaire.
 Both forms are available via iLab, and may be accessed by clicking here

-https://my.ilabsolutions.com/service_center/show_external/3590.
+https://ukmcc.ilabsolutions.com/account/login.
 Completed forms should be sent to Dr. Mihail Mitov or Mr. Michael Alstott via iLAB for scheduling.

 NOTE: RM SRF services cannot be initiated without a

 researcher account number and authorization within the iLab submission form.

 Researchers interested in using proteomics should contact Dr. Haining Zhu directly at

 Researchers interested in using metabolomics should begin by preparing to discuss questions such as: what is the problem; what is the experimental system and why; what information is already available; and whether Seahorse analyses are appropriate to conduct?